-Hearts & Hands Hospice serves the residents of Sweet Grass County and is a Medicare certified program.
-Hospice care focuses on caring, not curing.
-When a cure is no longer possible, hospice provides the best in medical, nursing, emotional and spiritual care for people facing life-threatening illness and shortened life expectancy.
-A team of professionals and trained volunteers works together to support the patient and his/her family in meeting the special needs that accompany the final stages of illness and dying.
-Hospice care does not end with the death of a patient, but continues with support for the family through bereavement (13 months).
+When hospice is chosen Heart and Hands Hospice organizes a team of professionals and trained volunteers work together to support the patient and the patient’s family through the final stages of illness and dying.
+Hospice care does not end with the death of a patient, but continues with support for the family through a 13 month bereavement period.

 Whenever possible, Hospice care is offered at home.
 Familiar surroundings allows patients to live their final days to the fullest, cared for by their loved ones.
 Families can be together when it means the most, providing the patient’s final days with peace, comfort and dignity.

-The National Hospice and Pallative Care Organization’s website contains basic informational videos on hospice care.
+The National Hospice and Pallative Care Organization website contains basic informational videos on hospice care.
 They are very informative and may answer many of the questions you might have about hospice.
-On the website you will find 6 informational videos on the following topics: What is Hospice Care?, Understanding Hospice Care, When to Begin Hospice, Types of Hospice Care Services, Choosing a Hospice, Paying for Hospice Care.

-In addition to end-of-life care, Hearts & Hands Hospice maintains a Durable Medical Equipment Loan Closet.
-Walkers, wheelchairs, bed-side commodes are examples of equipment that are loaned out free of charge to area residents.
-The Hospice organization also makes a monthly donation to a community member who has health-related expenses, and provides education and support groups in the community.
+In addition to end-of-life care, Hearts & Hands Hospice maintains a durable medical equipment loan closet, makes a monthly donation to a community member with health-related expenses, and provides education and support groups in the community.

 Hearts & Hands Hospice